Easy Copycat IHOP Colorado Omelette Recipe – Loaded with Meat

-An IHOP Colorado omelette is full of meats and vegetables.
-Here’s what I put in my omelette, and it tastes just like the one from IHOP.
+An IHOP Colorado omelette is full of meat and vegetables.
+Here’s what I put in mine, and it tastes just like the one from IHOP.

 Ingredients